HaileyesusZ/maze-game-react/README.md

 ## How to run the game

-first, run 'npm install' or 'yarn install' then run 'npm start' or 'yarn start'
+First, run 'npm install' or 'yarn install' <br />
+Then run 'npm start' or 'yarn start'

 ## About Project